lyon-fnal/irmaData/Readme.md

 If you want to use VSCode, then do the following...

+- Clone this repository to your local disk
 - Start VSCode
 - Bring up the command pallette and choose "Remote-Containers: Attach to running container" and choose the container
 - Bring up the command pallette and do "Remote-Containers: Open Named Container Configuration File"